The differences between UCS users and UCS@school users

 To fix groups or attributes, use the

-udm users/user modify command to append or modify the broken user objects.
+udm users/user modify command to modify the broken user object.